juellez/Scrappie/README.md

  * Searching for posts by tags on [Tumblr](http://tumblr.com/api)
  * Searching Eventbrite for events [Eventbrite](http://developer.eventbrite.com/api)

-Like a good gardener, I'd love to see this grow.
-I'd love to see additional services added in as time allows.
+Like a good gardener, I'd love to see this grow and have additional services added in as time allows.
 (Hint, hint, pull request, hint, hint ...)

 ###Contribute or Replicate

 To replicate Scrappie in your environment:

  1. Sign up for a free account at [temboo.com](http://temboo.com)
- 2. Fork or Clone the repo: `git clone git@github.com:juellez/scrappie.git`
+ 2. Fork or Clone the repo: `git clone git@github.com:juellez/Scrappie.git`
  3. Download the [Temboo PHP SDK](https://temboo.com/download) into your `scrappie/src` directory and make sure to inlcude the referenced library files: temboo.flickr.php temboo.google.php